gulam101/LightPad/README.md

-Lightpad allows the user to create documents and store information which they can retrive later.
+LightPad allows the user to create documents and store information which they can retrieve later.
 Documents can be edited at any time.

 The idea of the project was to make sure that the application could mimic the same features as notepad.
-Originally, I was going to design the application so that it could support importing images and I was going to use the Microsoft Word toolbar layout which would blend features between notepad and word. d.
+Originally, I was going to design the application so that it could support importing images and I was going to use the Microsoft Word toolbar layout which would blend features between notepad and word.

 Planned features for next few builds:
 * *Better interfaces*
-* *Improved performance*

 **What I learnt**